 Because of this, I have compiled a list of quick ways to jump start your productivity to fight short-term laziness.

-13 Quick Ways to Jumpstart Your Motivation When You’re Feeling Unproductive
+13 Ways to Jump-start Your Motivation

 When we start to feel yourself slinking into a pit of lazy feelings, there are some proactive steps we can take to get ourselves moving again.
 Choose one or several of these tips to use when you don’t feel like getting off the couch: